KStateMachine/kstatemachine/docs/index.md

 ```

 Currently, there is no way to process multiple transitions for one event by using parallel states, only one transition
 may be triggered for each event.
+Such behaviour might be easily emulated using separated events for each
+parallel branch (region).

 ## Pseudo states